 Get your pasta water going in a large pot and, once it starts boiling, drop the pasta in.
 Boil it according to the package instructions, which will take about 10 to 12 minutes.
 You can prepare the rest of the dish in the time it takes to cook the pasta.

 Toss the shrimp with the seasoning.
-I think it’s easiest to place the shrimp in a bowl and then toss and stir them around with the seasoning until they are evenly coated.
+I like to place the shrimp in a bowl and toss and stir them around with the seasoning until they are evenly coated.

 Melt the butter in a large skillet over medium heat.
-Add the raw shrimp in an even layer and sauté them for about two minutes, flip them and cook them for another two minutes.
+Add the raw shrimp in an even layer and cook them for about two minutes, flip them over and cook them for another two minutes.

 Make this easy Cajun shrimp pasta recipe for dinner this week – you won’t regret it.